 Generating a SUMO-trace#

-We assume You have the scenario and a configuration file named "myConfig.sumocfg".
+We assume that you have the scenario and a configuration file named "myConfig.sumocfg".
 It may have a different name, of course.
-You should be able to start SUMO using Your configuration like this:
+You should be able to start SUMO using your configuration like this:

 sumo -c myConfig.sumocfg

 Now, we use the simulation to get an fcd output, a trace file in a SUMO-format.
 This file will be later converted into a trace file for one of the applications supported by Tools/TraceExporter.
 We generate an fcd output as follows:

 Through this method, we obtain the file "sumoTrace.xml".

 We can now convert the vehicular traces in SUMO format into another format.
 For now, let's assume you would like to have a ns2 mobility file.
 We can generate one from the obtained fcd output using: